 Yeah, I hear you.

-And man, to be sitting with Larry, and for him and me to be speaking from our hearts like that—me being the one who showed the world how a blunt is rolled in his directorial debut, and after knowing him for, like, 23 years, we’d gone completely full circle.
+And man, to be sitting with Larry, and for he and I to be speaking from our hearts like that – me being the one who showed the world how a blunt is rolled in his directorial debut, and after knowing him for, like, 23 years, we’d gone completely full circle.
 It was then I felt it was officially the right moment to make this film.
 It’s time to share some insight into that group within the subculture behind this movie, which had such an impact at that particular time... how what we were experiencing in our collective history not only affected but shaped so much of the society we know today.

 Cool, I look forward to seeing it.
 Thanks, Hamilton.